Differentiability results and sensitivity calculation for optimal control of incompressible two-phase Navier-Stokes equations with surface tension: Introduction

 In this paper we derive differentiability results of the solution of the two-phase Navier-Stokes equations \eqref{P} with respect to controls.
 The results can be used to state optimality conditions and to justify the application of derivative based optimization methods.
 To the best of our knowledge, this is the first work providing differentiability properties of control-to-state mappings for sharp interface models of two-phase Navier-Stokes flow.
 The analysis is involved, since the moving interface renders a variational analysis difficult.
 Therefore it is beneficial, to first consider a transformed problem with fixed interface.
 However, since most numerical approaches are working in physical coordinates, we derive also differentiability results for the original problem.
 Since the normal derivative of the velocity is in general discontinuous at the interface, the sensitivities of the velocity are discontinuous across the interface.
 Moreover, the pressure is in general discontinuous at the interface and thus differentiability properties with respect to controls in strong spaces hold only away from the interface while at the interface differentiability properties can only be expected in the weak topology of measures.
 The same applies to phase indicators which are often used in Volume-of-Fluid (VoF)-type approaches.
 In order to obtain a PDE-formulation for the sensitivity equations, we work with a Volume-of-Fluid (VoF)-type formulation based on a discontinuous phase indicator and derive carefully a corresponding sensitivity equation.

 We build on the quite recent existence and uniqueness results obtained for sufficiently small data by \cite{PruessSimonett1}, see also \cite{Koehneetal, PruessSimonett2}.
 We consider first a formulation, where the interface is transformed to a hyperplane.
 By using $L_p$-maximal regularity of a linear system and applying a refined version of a fixed point theorem, we show differentiability of the transformed state with respect to controls in the maximum regularity spaces.
 A similar technique was recently used in \cite{HUU} to show differentiability properties for shape optimization of fluid-structure interaction, but the analysis of the fixed point iteration is very different from two-phase flows considered here.
 In fact, the main difficulties in fluid-structure interaction arise from the coupling of a hyperbolic equation for the solid with the Navier-Stokes equations for the fluid while in two phase flows the moving interface and the surface tension are the main challenge.
 In a second step we deduce differentiability results for the control-to-state map in the physical coordinates.
 Finally, we derive an equivalent Volume-of-Fluid (VoF)-type formulation based on a discontinuous phase indicator that is governed by a multidimensional transport equation.
 By using the obtained differentiability results, we are able to justify a sensitivity system for the VoF-type formulation, which invokes measure-valued solutions of the linearized transport equation.
 This can be used as an analytical foundation to study the convergence of discrete sensitivity schemes for VoF-type methods.
+Moreover, we obtain the differentiability of objective functionals invoking the velocity field or the discontinuous pressure or phase indicator field and state formulas for the derivative.